Flag This Hub

 Wine thief: Know this before buying

 • If you are looking to buy a wine thief, you should know that home brewers prefer a food grade plastic wine thief over the traditional glass tubes.
-Plastic wine thiefs are cheaper and don't break easily.
+Plastic wine thieves are cheaper and don't break easily.

 • A wine thief is great for you if you use a carboy which has a thin neck.
 Don't even think of taking the chance of tilting your fermenting container over for a small sample.
 You wouldn't want to risk the months of love and care that you've put in to go waste over a silly spill, would you?